Learning Multiple Tasks with Multilinear Relationship Networks: Conclusion

 \section{Conclusion}

-This paper presented deep relationship networks (DRN) that integrate deep networks with tensor normal priors over the network parameters of all task-specific layers, which model the covariance structure over tasks and enable transfer across related tasks.
-A learning algorithm was devised to learn transferable features and task relationships jointly.
-Experiments show that DRN yielded superior results on standard datasets.
+This paper presented multilinear relationship networks (MRN) that integrate deep neural networks with tensor normal priors over the network parameters of all task-specific layers, which model the task relatedness through the covariance structures over tasks, classes and features to enable transfer across related tasks.
+An effective learning algorithm was devised to jointly learn transferable features and multilinear relationships.
+Experiments testify that MRN yields superior results on standard datasets.